grassroot72/SMAMP/README.md

 To improve performance of microservices, Redis server can be added as the cache.
 For DB services, Redis server can also be applied to improve **read** performace.

-If Titanic Pattern is used in SMAMP.
+If Titanic Pattern is used in SMAMP, some recommendations can be adopted.

 Pieter Hintjens gave the following suggestions,

 >>*If you want to use Titanic in real cases, you'll rapidly be asking "how do we make this faster?"*